decred/dcrwallet/rpc/documentation/api.md

   - `string agenda_id`: The ID for the agenda to modify.

   - `string choice_id`: The ID for the choice to choose.

+- `bytes ticket_hash`: The hash of the ticket to set choices for.

 **Response:** `SetVoteChoicesResponse`